 Get organized now and make this 30-day sale work for you!
 Troops earn 15% of every dollar, and service units earn 1% of every dollar in product sales.
 Learn how quick and easy it is to get your girls selling so they may do more programs, trips and badges.
 Register here.
 Last day to register is 9/14/15.

 Miss out on last month’s webinar?
 Access it and all of our recordings here:

 Browse the complete archive of Wednesday Webinar recordings.

-Listen to our fall 2013 radio ad.
+Listen to our radio ad.

 Website Photography courtesy of:

 Vincent DeWitt | Randy H. Goodman | Hennessy Productions | Perri VanderClock